Department of English

 - Electives (12 credits or as needed to complete 36 hours in the major).
 Students may count EDU 465 and EDU 466 toward their elective requirements in the track.

-Students who fail to meet any of the academic or professional requirements of this track of the major must withdraw from this track, though they may still complete all requirements for the B.A. in English without certification.
+Students who fail to meet any of the academic or professional requirements of this track of the major must withdraw from this track, though they may still complete all requirements for the B.A. in English without recommendation for teacher certification.